 – Mary Poulton, Ph.D., Professor, Mining and Geological Engineering, I-Corps team member

-- Six weekly class sessions to help your team focus on customer discovery, learn the “Lean Launch” startup method and polish your plans, knowledge and presentation skills.
+- Weekly class sessions to help your team focus on customer discovery, learn the “Lean Launch” startup method, as well as prototyping, marketing and sales, financial modeling, and fundraising.

 - Experienced mentors and entrepreneurs to help you define and refine your strategies.